BUSINESS DISPUTE ATTORNEYS IN ATLANTA, GA

 In addition to legal malpractice, our Atlanta lawyers often deal with the malpractice of accountants and insurance agents.
 These types of malpractice stem from negligence or intentional fraud that causes financial damages.
 For instance, an accountant’s failure to act competently and properly audit financials can result in severe economic damages to an investor.

-While an insurance agent’s failure to properly evaluate a client’s needs can result in insufficient coverage.
+An insurance agent’s failure to properly evaluate a client’s needs can result in insufficient coverage.
 In these cases, it is of the utmost importance to have an attorney on your side with the specialized experience of our Atlanta insurance agent and accountant malpractice lawyers to help prosecute these claims and recover your losses.
 If you feel you have been damaged by the malpractice of an attorney, accountant, or insurance agent, contact our Atlanta business attorneys today to discuss your case.

 Real Estate Litigation

 Our accomplished Atlanta real estate attorneys represent purchasers, sellers, brokers, developers, appraisers, landowners, and tenants throughout Georgia.
-We have won settlements and verdicts worth millions for their clients, in a wide range of real estate disputes, including:
+We have won settlements and verdicts worth millions for their clients in a wide range of real estate disputes, including:

 - Breach of a real estate purchase or sale agreement